Which Streaming Services Allow Downloads?

 ITVX: ITVX Premium offers downloads on mobile devices, and the rules are clearer now than they used to be.
 Most downloads are available offline for up to 7 days, and once you start watching you get 48 hours to finish.
 It is handy for travel, but it is still subject to licensing restrictions, so not every title gets the download icon.

-HBO Max: This is the biggest correction from the older version of this guide.
-HBO Max is no longer a US-only story, because it launched in the UK and Ireland on 26 March 2026.
-For downloads, the broad rule is simple: Standard gets you up to 30 downloads at a time, Premium gets you up to 100, unwatched downloads last 30 days, and once you start watching you have 48 hours to finish.
+HBO Max: HBO Max is no longer a US-only story, because it launched in the UK and Ireland on 26 March 2026.
+For downloads, the current UK help page is clearer than the old Max wording: Basic with Ads gets no downloads, Standard with Ads and Standard get up to 30 downloads, Premium gets up to 100, and the UK TNT Sports plan does not support downloads.
+Unwatched downloads last 30 days, and once you start watching you have 48 hours to finish.

 Hulu (US only): Hulu keeps downloads for its No Ads plans.
 You can have up to 25 downloads across five supported mobile devices, with up to 30 days to watch an untouched download and 48 hours once playback starts.
 If you switch away from a qualifying plan, you lose access to those downloads.

 Peacock (US only): Peacock reserves offline viewing for Premium Plus.
-You can keep up to 25 pieces of content downloaded at once, and some titles can only be downloaded a limited number of times per account.
+You can keep up to 25 pieces of content downloaded across your account at once, and some titles can only be downloaded a limited number of times.
 If you start watching, the download is removed after 48 hours.
 If you do not watch it, it is usually removed after 30 days or when the title leaves Peacock.
 It is also one of the stricter services geographically, so treat it as US-based.

-Paramount+: Paramount+ is another one where the old “Premium only” wording can now mislead people.
-In the UK, downloads are included on both Standard and Premium plans, while plan names can vary in other markets.
+Paramount+: Paramount+ is another one where “Premium only” wording can mislead UK readers.
+In the UK, downloads are offered on Standard and Premium, but not the Basic ad-supported plan.
+In the US, downloads remain a Premium-style feature rather than an Essential plan feature.
 The practical takeaway is that downloads usually sit on the ad-free tier rather than the entry plan.
 You can have up to 25 downloads at a time, and once you start watching one, you typically have 48 hours before it expires.

 Can I watch downloads abroad?